 During a battery’s charging and discharging, silicon substantially expands in volume (up to 300%), which leads to its cracking.
 Cracks in silicon then cause a loss of contact between silicon anode material particles.
 As a result, a battery with silicon goes out of service very rapidly.

 This problem makes it impossible to use silicon, the best material in terms of energy density, in the recipes of the modern Li-ion batteries.

 TUBALL™ graphene nanotubes – the key to silicon

-TUBALL™ graphene nanotubes (also known as single wall carbon nanotubes) solve the key and fundamental problem of silicon-based anodes.
+TUBALL™ graphene nanotubes (also known as SWCNT, single wall carbon nanotubes) solve the key and fundamental problem of silicon-based anodes.
 Thanks to their unmatched conductivity, high strength, flexibility, record length-to-diameter ratio and ability to form well-developed networks inside the materials at low dosages, TUBALL™ graphene nanotubes, when introduced into silicon-based anodes, cover the surface of the silicon particles and create highly conductive and durable connections between them.

 These connections are so dense, long, conductive and strong that, even when the silicon particles in the anode expand and the material starts to crack, the particles stay well connected to each other through the TUBALL™ graphene nanotubes.
 This prevents the anode from going out of service – the hugely improved cycle life is enough to meet even the most strict EV manufacturers’ requirements.

 Thanks to their high conductivity, flexibility and a record length-to-diameter ratio, only a tiny quantity of graphene nanotubes is needed to cover the surface of the electrode and facilitate its unmatched conductivity.